ravideepch/sky-api-tests/README.md

 # Folder structure
 	1.Al tests are in tests folder
 	2.All helper classes are in helpers folder
-	3.Hooks can be found in conftest.py file in tests folder
+	3.Test results will be stored in allure-results folder 4.Reports will be stored in allure-results folder

 # Libraries and python version used in framework
 	1. python 3.7